Evolution of cooperation in networks with well-connected cooperators: Model

 The simulation proceeds to the update phase when all network neighbours have interacted.
-Here, each individual decides whether to change its strategy, based on how well it did in the interaction phase in terms of its accumulated game payoffs (i.e. its \textit{fitness}).
-To make this decision, the individual follows the \textit{proportional imititation} update rule (\cite{Santos2005,Hauert2004}, formalization given in Section \ref{modeldetails}) and compares its own fitness to that of a randomly picked network neighbour.
-If the individual's fitness is higher than or equal to that of the neighbour, it keeps its current strategy.
-If it has lower fitness than the neighbour, it copies the strategy of the neighbour with a probability that is proportional to the difference between the neighbour's fitness and its own.
+Here, each individual decides whether to change its strategy, based on how well it did in the interaction phase in terms of fitness.
+Strategy update is synchronous and follows the \textit{proportional imitation} update rule (\cite{Hauert2004, Santos2005}).
+For an individual defined by node $i$, a neighbour $j$ is chosen uniformly at random from the set of neighbours $\mathcal{N}_i$.
+If the neighbour has higher fitness than $i$, that is $F_j > F_i$, then $i$ adopts its strategy with probability

+where $k_i$ denotes the degree of node $i$, and $D$ is the difference between the largest and smallest payoffs for the given game ($D=T-S$ for Prisoner's Dilemma and $D=T-P$ for Snowdrift).
+The denominator ensures normalisation of the probability.
+We note that the above update rule corresponds to replicator dynamics adjusted to structured, finite populations (\cite{Hauert2004, Hofbauer1998, Santos2005}), and that it assumes that individuals do not have perfect information on their neighbours (a relevant assumption for many cases in social systems).
+Also note that the update phase can alternatively be interpreted as reproduction, in which case each timestep is a generation.